Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Abstract

 \section{Abstract}

-This is a review of aspects of the theory of algorithmic information (AIT) that may constitute an appropriate framework for formulating questions related to economics.
-We start by surveying classical results from algorithmic complexity and algorithmic probability, highlighting their deep connection and possible relevance to frequency distributions common in the study of price movement and volatility.
-Keynes on (statistical) induction and von Mises' approach to probability and randomness suggest that AIT may legitimately serve as a framework for approaching such matters.
+This is a review of aspects of the theory of algorithmic information that may contribute to a framework for formulating questions related to complex, highly unpredictable systems.
+We start by contrasting Shannon entropy and Kolmogorov-Chaitin complexity, which epitomise correlation and causation respectively, and then surveying classical results from algorithmic complexity and algorithmic probability, highlighting their deep connection to the study of automata frequency distributions.
+We end by showing that though long-range algorithmic prediction models for economic and biological systems may require infinite computation, locally approximated short-range estimations are possible, thereby demonstrating how small data can deliver important insights into important features of complex ``Big Data''.\\